Green-Vanka: Chekmen

 In a Russian tale from Voronezh with the title "ЧЕКМЕНЬ" ("Chekmen"), Ivan-tsarevich is born to a queen, as well as a foal is born to a mare.
 The queen dies and the king remarries.
 However, the new queen despises her stepson, Ivan-tsarevich.
 When the boy returns from school one day and goes to the stables, the foal warns Ivan that his stepmother plans to give him poisoned bread, but he is to throw them to the dogs.
-Ivan heegds the foal's advice and discards the food; his dogs eat it and die.
+Ivan heeds the foal's advice and discards the food; his dogs eat it and die.
 Next, the queen tries to give him some shirts after his bath, but the foal warns Ivan to throw the clothes on the oven.
-Failing her attempts, she consults with a priest, who says the foal is wiser that both of them, so she has to get rid of the animal by pretending to be ill and ask for the foal's bile as remedy to be rubbed on her body.
+Failing her attempts, she consults with a priest, who says the foal is wiser than both of them, so she has to get rid of the animal by pretending to be ill and ask for the foal's bile as remedy to be rubbed on her body.
 This time the foal tells Ivan his stepmother plans to kill it, but the prince is to ask the king for a ride around the gates.
 The next day, Ivan follows the foal's plan and rides through the gates, then rushes away through the air to the "thirtieth kingdom".
 Now at a safe spot, the foal tells Ivan to find work with the local tsar as a gardener, and for him to buy metres of chekmen.
 Ivan does as instructed and places the chekmen on the garden.
 When inquired about it, he can only answer "Не знаю" ('I don't know').
 Later that night, the foal brings some water of life to its master and Ivan sprinkles some on the trees.
 Whenever he is asked about anything, he only utters "I don't know".
 Despite this, the tsar's youngest daughter falls in love with him.
 Some time later, a nine-headed snake attacks the kingdom and demands the eldest princess to him.
 The tsar obeys and sends his eldest daughter to the snake.
 Meanwhile, the foal rides with Ivan to the scene, battles the snake and releases the princess, who does not recognize him.
 A "khokhol" coachman asks the princess to say he is her saviour, but cuts off two of his fingers and gives them to Ivan.
 The next day, the middle daughter is delivered to the snake as sacrifice and Ivan on his foal rescues her, but a "gypsy" coachman takes the credit for the deed and allows Ivan to cut off a stripe of flesh from his back.
 Lastly, the youngest princess is delivered to the snake, but Ivan goes to rescue her and is given her golden ring.
 He battles with the snake, but the foal is forced to help him.
 The king, satisfied that his daughters are saved, marries each them with their saviours.
 One day, however, the two coachmen and false heroes mock Ivan for his "I don't know" persona, and he, in retaliation, shows the king the cut off fingers and stripe of flesh from his brothers-in-law, thus giving away the deception they played.